plctlab/rvspoc-s2311-llama2/README.md

 ## Requirements

 Any Linux system available on Milk-V duo is ok, as long as the free memory is above 25MB (may be queried in terminal by 'free' command, attention to the third column).
-The avaiable memory of offical image is far from enough, which could be improved by recompiling system image with following modification: https://github.com/milkv-duo/duo-buildroot-sdk#faqs
+The available memory of offical Milk-V image is far from enough, which could be improved by recompiling system image with following modification: https://github.com/milkv-duo/duo-buildroot-sdk#faqs

 ## Optimization